micmejia/bible-dump/NKJV/Deuteronomy/Deut 23.md

 "An Ammonite or Moabite shall not enter the assembly of the Lord; even to the tenth generation none of his _descendants_ shall enter the assembly of the Lord forever,

 ###### 4
-because they did not meet you with bread and water on the road when you came out of Egypt, and because they hired against you Balaam the son of Beor from Pethor of [^a]Mesopotamia, to curse you.
+because they did not meet you with bread and water on the road when you came out of Egypt, and because they hired against you Balaam the son of Beor from Pethor of Mesopotamia, to curse you.

 ###### 5
 Nevertheless the Lord your God would not listen to Balaam, but the Lord your God turned the curse into a blessing for you, because the Lord your God loves you.